Pay policy statement

 The employee contribution rates currently range between 11% and 14.5% of pensionable pay.

-The employer contribution is currently a fixed rate of 28.8% until March 2025, and is under review.
+The employer contribution is currently a fixed rate of 28.8% and is under review.

 Benefits Schemes

-As part of its total reward strategy to recruit and retain talented colleagues, the council provides a wide range of benefits including:
+As part of its total reward strategy to recruit and retain talented employees, the council provides a wide range of benefits including:

 Cycle to work scheme

-This is a salary sacrifice scheme which allows colleagues to save money when purchasing a new bicycle and spread the cost over 12, 18, or 24 months.
+This is a salary sacrifice scheme which allows employees to save money when purchasing a new bicycle and spread the cost over 12, 18, or 24 months.

 Childcare vouchers (Limited access)

-This scheme is limited to colleagues in post prior to 4 October 2018 as it was withdrawn by the Government.
+The availability of this scheme is limited to employees in post prior to 4 October 2018 as it has since been withdrawn by the Government.

 Electric vehicle scheme

-The council partners with Tusker to provide an electric vehicle salary sacrifice scheme to support a thriving local economy and the council’s contribution to achieving net-zero (climate change actions).
+The council partners with Tusker to provide an electric vehicle salary sacrifice scheme to support a thriving local economy and the council’s contribution to achieving net-zero greenhouse gas emissions.

 Salary Finance